Yandex Cloud

 To change the PXF settings:

-For more information about creating this file, see Creating a Greenplum® cluster.
+For more information on how to create this file, see Creating a Greenplum® cluster.

-For a complete list of available Managed Service for Greenplum® cluster configuration fields, see the Terraform provider documentation.
+For a complete list of Yandex MPP Analytics for PostgreSQL cluster configuration fields you can update, see this Terraform provider article.

 2. In the cluster description, under pxf_config, configure the PXF settings: